opokualbert/opokualbert.github.io/_posts/2018-09-03-google-colab.md

 data.head()
 ```

-You can get the entire code on at [GitHub](https://github.com/opokualbert/Downloading-Kaggle-Datasets-into-Google-Colab).
+You can get the entire code at [GitHub](https://github.com/opokualbert/Downloading-Kaggle-Datasets-into-Google-Colab).